OutSystems/outsystems-ui/src/README.md

     |   |   ├── Global.d.ts          # Used to declare development time variables and imports, that will not be *used* in runtime - for better intellisense in Visual Code.
     |   |   └── osui.ts              # Defines the (old) `osui` API, retrocompatibility, but now invoking the methods correctly organized under `OutSystems.OSUI`.
     |   ├── scss                 # Contains all the SCSS partials that are **not** related with any pattern.
-    |   └── static               # Folder to be removed in the future - contains all the JS used by the (now) Deprecated patterns.
     └── ...